 The Directors may decide to liquidate one Portfolio if the net assets of such Portfolio fall below USD 50 million (or its equivalent) or one Portfolio/Class of shares if a change in the economical or political situation relating to the Portfolio or Class of Shares concerned would justify such liquidation or if the interests of the shareholders would justify it.
 The decision of the liquidation will be published or notified to the shareholders by the Company as decided from time to time by the Directors, prior to the effective date of the liquidation and the publication/notification will indicate the reasons for, and the procedures of, the liquidation operations.
 Unless the Board of Directors otherwise decides in the interests of, or to keep equal treatment between the shareholders, the shareholders of the Portfolio or Class of Shares concerned may continue to request redemption or conversion of their shares.
-Assets which could not be distributed to their beneficiaries upon the close of the liquidation of the Portfolio or Class of Shares to investors because their whereabouts are unknown or they do not respond to attempts to contact them, the Board of Directors will endeavour to contact the investors concerned for a period of not less than nine months before deciding to close the liquidation and to transfer the unclaimed liquidation proceeds to the Caisse de Consignation.
+Assets which could not be distributed to their beneficiaries upon the close of the liquidation of the Portfolio or Class of Shares concerned will be deposited with the Caisse de Consignation on behalf of their beneficiaries.
+If it is not possible to return the liquidation proceeds to investors because their whereabouts are unknown or they do not respond to attempts to contact them, the Board of Directors will endeavour to contact the investors concerned for a period of not less than nine months before deciding to close the liquidation and to transfer the unclaimed liquidation proceeds to the Caisse de Consignation.